near/NEPs/specs/Proposals/0040-split-states.md

 - ColTrieChanges

 #### `TrieCachingStorage`
-Trie storage will be contruct database key from `ShardUId` and hash of the trie node.
+Trie storage will contruct database key from `ShardUId` and hash of the trie node.
 ##### `get_shard_uid_and_hash_from_key`
 ```rust
 fn get_shard_uid_and_hash_from_key(key: &[u8]) -> Result<(ShardUId, CryptoHash), std::io::Error>